 - Unexplained Accent: Not sure where Pinkie Pie's ideas for their accents come from, seeing that this isn't Earth... but then again Apple Bloom spoke in French once and Pinkie is more insane than usual in this episode.

-- Ventriloquism: So convincing that Rainbow Dash fell for it for a short while when Rocky "confronted" her.
+- Ventriloquism: So convincing that Rainbow Dash falls for it for a short while when Rocky "confronts" her.

-Debut: "The Return of Harmony - Part 1"A giant diamond that Discord use to brainwash Rarity.
-Initially appeared to be a giant diamond.
-Rarity couldn't resist the temptation and vigorously dug it out by hoof.
+When Discord was driving the main characters apart, he tempted Rarity with a vision of an enormous, flawless diamond shining out of a rock.
+Rarity couldn't resist the temptation and vigorously dug it out by hoof, failing to realize that her gem was nothing more than a rock that Discord has caused her to perceive as a diamond.
 She from then on carries it on her back or pushes it around with disregard to its immense weight, greedily guarding it from the others with intense paranoia.
-To her it looked just like that, a giant diamond, but to others it's nothing more than a large boulder.
+To her it looks just like that, a giant diamond, but to others it's nothing more than a large boulder.

 - All-Natural Gem Polish: Of massive proportions.
 It comes out as a perfectly shiny, faceted, flawless diamond the size of a small car after Rarity rips it out of a boulder with her bare hooves.
 It was later revealed to be just a giant boulder with an illusion spell cast on it.

-- Let Us Never Speak of This Again: Rarity's word-for-word reaction once the spell is broken.
-(Complete with Applejack-induced call back a short while later.)
+- Let Us Never Speak of This Again: Rarity's word-for-word reaction once the spell is broken, complete with and Applejack-induced call back a short while later.)

 - One-Shot Character: It only appears in "The Return of Harmony — Part 2".

 - Shattering the Illusion: Twilight and co. manage to break the spell, making Rarity see that the precious thing she though she was carrying truly is really just a worthless builder.

 - Tuckerization: Named after Tom Sales, one of the show's storyboard artists.